wikimedia/wikimedia-fundraising-dev/README.md

 ## Opening a shell

 Here's how to get a shell in a container (provided it's running).
-Substitute {service} for any of the services defined in docker-compose.yml (i.e., payments, logger or database).
+Substitute {service} for any of the services defined in docker-compose.yml (i.e., payments, civicrm, logger or database).

     docker-compose exec {service} bash